Skip to main content

 }

-We can even provide a custom reason for disabling this mutator behind a colon (:).
-This reason will also end up in your report (drawer below)
+We can even provide a custom reason for disabling this mutant behind a colon (:).
+Disable reasons will also end up in your report (drawer below).

 function max(a, b) {